About the Report

 Reading the report

-The chapter on Professional Capacity, global audit results and overall systems, including auditing standard, quality management and professionalisation are discussed.
+The chapter on Professional Capacity, global audit results and overall systems, including auditing standards, quality management and professionalisation are discussed.
 The SAI professional capacity and SAI staff capacity of a SAI is the ability of the SAI management and staff to function effectively together as per their job requirements.
 It includes the knowledge and skills of SAI employees.
-The analysis aims to see uncover how SAI capacity and staff capacity act together.
+The analysis aims to uncover how SAI capacity and staff capacity act together.